 How Will I Manage This New Schedule When I Get Home?

 I’m not going to lie.
 Adjusting to a totally new routine that revolves around the health of your dog is going to be a big adjustment.
-Scroll down to the bottom of this post for free access to your own diabetic management guide.

-In addition, you’re also going to need to look at an entire new diet for your dog.
+In addition, you’re also going to need to look at an entirely new diet for your dog.
 One of the key indicators to diabetic dog life expectancy is in the quality of food your dog gets, and the amount of healthy exercise.

 To help you with that, I’ve included a dog-diabetic-friendly recipe, along with more tips on appropriate food choices for your dog.